 - CAYLA students are required to complete weekly reading and writing assignments as assigned by CAYLA program director.

-- CAYLA students participate in the annual Me2We Conference in conjunction with the ASCORE Leadership Council, the Center for Diversity Education, the AVID Summer Bridge Program, MANOS, the YMCA and the Stephens-Lee Alumni Association.
+- CAYLA students participate in the annual Me2We Conference in conjunction with the ASCORE Leadership Council, the Center for Diversity Education, the AVID Summer Bridge Program, MANOS, the JCC and the Stephens-Lee Alumni Association.